Summary

 Setup Checklists

-- Enable Authenticated SMTP on the sender mailbox (per-mailbox control).
+- SMTP: enable Authenticated SMTP on the sender mailbox.

 App / Dev Team

-- Delegated: Use MSAL (Auth Code + PKCE) to get
+- Delegated: Use MSAL (Authorization Code and PKCE or Device Code) to get a delegated token (

 SMTP.Send